Kia K900 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Kia K900 are $1,400 a year for full coverage insurance.
-Comprehensive insurance costs around $298, collision insurance costs $484, and liability costs around $460.
-A liability-only policy costs as low as $510 a year, and high-risk insurance costs $3,024 or more.
-Teenage drivers cost the most to insure at up to $5,268 a year.
+Average insurance rates for a Kia K900 are $1,400 a year for full coverage insurance.
+Comprehensive insurance costs around $298 each year, collision costs $484, and liability coverage costs around $460.
+Liability-only coverage costs as low as $510 a year, with high-risk coverage costing $3,024 or more.
+Teenage drivers receive the highest rates at $5,268 a year or more.

 Average premium for full coverage: $1,400

-These estimates include $500 deductible amounts, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 states and for all K900 models.
+Rate estimates include $500 deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 states and K900 models.

-Where you live can make a big difference on car insurance rates.
-Areas with sparse population are shown to have lower incidents of physical damage claims than densely populated cities.
-The example below illustrates how your location can change auto insurance rates.
+Where you live has a large influence on car insurance rates.
+Areas with sparse population tend to have a lower frequency of physical damage claims than densely populated cities.

-The examples above illustrate why everyone should compare prices for a specific zip code, instead of making a decision based on average rates.
+These examples illustrate why all drivers should compare prices for a specific zip code and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.